ROCm/hipTensor/docs/conceptual/plan-cache.rst

 Ideally, the cache should be large enough to store all unique contractions your application performs.
 If it exceeds capacity, hipTensor evicts entries using a Least Recently Used (LRU) policy.

 **********************************************************
-2. Disabling Caching for Specific Contractions
+2. Disabling caching for specific contractions
 **********************************************************
 You can selectively disable caching for certain operations via the plan preference API:
 ::